Alcohol and Safety

 - Open their airway by gently tilting their head back and lifting their chin, and check that nothing is blocking their airway

 - Stay with the person and monitor their breathing and pulse continuously until help arrives

 - Turn the person onto their other side after 30 minutes unless they have injuries that prevent you from doing so.

 Alcohol Education Initiative

-The Alcohol Education programme was developed by Queen's Public Engagement in partnership with TTC Group for students who have accepted that alcohol was a factor in a disciplinary offence they have committed.
+The Alcohol Education programme was developed by Queen's Public Engagement in partnership with TTC Group for students who have accepted that alcohol was a factor in a disciplinary offence.

-It was developed in consultation with the Students’ Union to provide an opportunity to learn about, and consider, the risks of excessive alcohol consumption, in recognition of the fact that alcohol is a factor in the overwhelming majority of disciplinary cases.
+It was developed in consultation with the Students’ Union to provide an opportunity to learn about, and consider, the personal and social impact of excessive alcohol consumption, in recognition of the fact that alcohol is a factor in the overwhelming majority of disciplinary cases.
 The initiative also provides practical welfare and safety advice, and promotes opportunities for students to make a positive difference in the local community.